seald/sscrypto/README.md

 ▸ **encrypt**(clearText: *`Buffer`*): `Buffer`

-Encrypts the clearText with SymKey#encryptionKey using AES-CBC, and a SHA-256 HMAC calculated with SymKey#signingKey, returns it concatenated in the following order: InitializationVector CipherText HMAC
+Encrypts the clearText with SymKey#encryptionKey using AES-CBC, and a SHA-256 HMAC calculated with SymKey#authenticationKey, returns it concatenated in the following order: InitializationVector CipherText HMAC

 **Parameters:**